Fade2D Documentation pages v2.16.8

 Parameters

-pMsgis a pointer to a custom class derived from MsgBase
+pMsgA pointer to a custom class derived from MsgBase representing the subscriber to be removed.

 ◆ writeObj() [1/2]